cardano-foundation/CIPs/CIP-????/README.md

 Support post-quantum signatures (Dilithium+CRYSTALS, FALCON) as recommended by NIST standardization effort in Plutus Core;
 allow validation of such signatures as builtins.
+NIST plans to finalize standardization in 2023/2024 time frame, with US executive branch recommending all projects to plan for post-quantum resistance by mid-2023.

 ## Abstract